maxmarsc/dave/USER_GUIDE.md

 You'd use it as using `print` or `display` in gdb/lldb, by giving it a variable that it used in your program to hold/contains/points to audio data (mono or multichannel).

-On the first call it will open up the GUI window to show the audio content of the variable.
+On the first call it will open up the GUI window to plot the content of the variable.
 Then, on each breakpoint/step/frame change, DAVE will check if the variable is in scope, and if so, updates its data and plot it again.